robfairh/arfc.github.io/manual/guides/pull_requests.md

 suggested changes are committed and pushed immediately to the PR branch, which makes incorporating suggested changes faster.
-Once the PR has been approved by the reviewers, one reviewer will merge the changes and the PR will be closed.
+Once the PR has been approved by at least one reviewer, a reviewer will merge the changes and the PR will be closed.